CiscoCXSecurity/sslxray/README.md

 General:

 * Please make sure your check actually works! (and not just against Google and Amazon)
-* I use PyCharm 5, I suggest you do too.
+* I use PyCharm, I suggest you do too.
 * If you're adding new files, please do so via PyCharm IDE, or let me know so I can properly update the project file.
 * Per change, update the version number by 0.0.1, and wrap such that 0.1.9 + 0.0.1 becomes 0.2.0
 * Update the changelog below